 - 01:20 - Dinner is served Your guests will either head to the buffet in an orderly fashion or your caterer's wait staff will begin serving the meal to each of your tables.
 Some newlyweds decide to use this time to wander around and mingle with their guests if they haven't gotten a chance to greet them yet.

 - 01:45 - Toasts The Best Man's toast is typically first, followed by the Maid of Honor if she is making a toast.
-(Need some tips for toasting?
-Check out these Samples of Wedding Toasts and learn How to Write a Toast.)
 If other family members or members of the bridal party are making toasts, they can also do so during this time.

 - 02:30 - Traditional Wedding Dances The band leader or DJ will announce the couple so they know when to head to the dance floor.
 They can dance the entire song by themselves, or have the DJ invite the rest of the bridal party up for the second half of the song.
-(Looking for the perfect song?
-Check out our suggestions for First Dance Songs!)
 The first dance can be immediately followed by the Father/Daughter dance and the Mother/Son dance, or you can push them further into the evening if you prefer.

 - 02:45 - Time to Dance!
 After the traditional wedding dances are over, it's time to invite the rest of your guests out onto the dance floor to party!